mikal-chawdry/Working-at-Qwizzle/README.md

 ## Qwizzle Job Board

 Welcome to the Qwizzle Job Board.
-Below you can find the current job or freelance opportunities at (Qwizzle)[www.qwizzle.co.uk].
+Below you can find the current job or freelance opportunities at [Qwizzle](www.qwizzle.co.uk).

+Qwizzle, and Edtech startup,  is on a mission to help shape the future of education through the adoption and implementation of new pedagogies, adaptive assessment, teacher-student collaboration, and detailed performance monitoring.
+The Qwizzle platform, which is currently in development, brings students, parents and tutors closer together in a child's educational journey.

 ### UI/UX Designer